[Free resource to help available here]

 Step two: Use Edifix to help you

-Edifix is a program that helps you format references by putting all the elements in the right place.
+Edifix is a program that helps you format references.
+It puts all the elements in the right place.
 For each reference it recognises in its database, it will format it in line with APA style, Chicago style, or any other of the main referencing styles.
-This is a big help as it usually parses at least 50% of the references, which you can then use as a guide for formatting the rest.
+This is a big help as it usually “parses” at least half the references.
+You can then use these ones as a guide for formatting the rest.
 You can pay for a monthly subscription that costs about 35 euros and then cancel it after that month, e.g. if you just need it for one month per year.
 It will save you a lot of time!

 However, Edifix does not make every parsed reference perfect.
-In my experience, you should still double check that features such as capitalisation and use of italics are correct.
+You should still double-check that features such as capitalisation and use of italics are correct.

 Step three: Manual checking – discrete passes

-Following this, you usually have to work on the references manually.
-Some people like to focus on each reference individually, but I prefer to make several initial passes that focus on single aspects, and then a final pass that covers each reference individually.
+The next step is working on the references manually.
+Some people like to focus on each reference individually.
+However, I prefer to make several initial passes that focus on single aspects, and then a final pass that covers each reference individually.

 I suggest you make separate passes for: